wjr1985/dlfm/README.md

 Copy and paste the API Key value into the config file in the `api_key = xxx` line

-Then, feel field `username` with your last.fm username
+Then, fill field `username` with your last.fm username

-Also you should feel field `check_interval` with integer number of seconds script should check new tracks.
+Also you should fill field `check_interval` with integer number of seconds script should check new tracks.
 Recomended values: 1-5 seconds (if you are listening to grindcore, write 0)

 ## **2. Discord User Token**